AvidSoftware-be/MidnightBolt.github.io/_posts/2014-07-04-what-is-dynamics-nav.md

 7. whether it's in the cloud or on your servers. --> True

-    We are used to having a humongous server park wich gives us headaches.
+    We are used to having a humongous server park which gives us headaches.
 But does it really need to be that way?
 Not anymore.
 With [Microsoft Azure](http://azure.microsoft.com/en-us/) and other could hosting partners, you can provision servers, expand the capacity, shrink the capacity, delete it, spin up a test server, all from your browser.
 Magic.

 But NAV is so much more than that.

 In its roots, it is a framework for developing applications.
 Business applications.
 On top of that framework Microsoft built a business management application.
 When you buy a license from a partner, you get the framework PLUS the source code of that complete management application.
-You thus also have the power to change the behaviour of the application to suit your own needs.
+You thus also have the power to change the behavior of the application to suit your own needs.
 How cool is that?

 There are some downsides though.
 The language of choice is a proprietary language called C/AL and the development environment C/SIDE.
 While they are not that hard to learn, it is still hard to find good, experienced developers.
 C/AL has its peculiarities and we see a lot of starting developers make the same mistakes.